 The patent tells us about the factors that might be used to rank task search suggestions:

 - Number of terms in the query suggestions

 - Length of term(s) in the query suggestions

 - Display parameters of the computing device

-Terms in a query that show an association with a task may be identified as a task and associated with one when they frequently appear in query suggestions that are related to tasks, such as one that starts with “pay my…” That is a sign that someone is interested in a payment type task.
+Terms in a query that show an association with a task may be identified as a task and associated with one when they frequently appear in query suggestions related to tasks, such as one that starts with “pay my…” That is a sign that someone is interested in a payment-type task.